anhb/liflask/README.md

 # liflask
-Repository of scala methods with lists
+Repository of Spark Scala methods with lists

+# Description
+Many methods to use easier sparkSQL methods in Scala for DataFrames

+# Installation

+# How to use